jbayer13/Numerical-Methods-Algorithms/Extra Files/README.md

-# These are extra files and side work but could be useful in the fututre.
+# These are extra files and side work but could be useful in the future.